 - weather: overcast morning; rain in the afternoon; sunny early evening and then more rain overnight

-We were looking for potential campsites as we paddled up the lake but with the possible exception of the abandoned camp property three kilometers from the put-in, we would see no suitable places to camp.
-[A week later we would camp at the north end of Santoy Lake at one of the many campsites in the bush off the long strip of beach.]
+We were looking for potential campsites, but with the possible exception of the camp property three kilometres from the put-in, we would see no places to camp.
+[A week later, we camped at the north end of Santoy Lake at one of the many campsites in the bush off the long strip of beach.]

-Thanks to a gentle SW wind in an hour and a bit we approached the portage take-out.
+Thanks to a gentle SW wind in an hour and a bit, we approached the portage take-out.
 The white stop sign and the black and white portage marker were quite visible.
-The weather was holding up and it looked like it would be okay for while.
-Rather than camp at the north end of the lake for the day, we decided to go for it – to “git ‘er dun” so to speak.
+The weather was holding up, and it looked like it would be okay for a while.
+Rather than camp at the north end of the lake for the day, we decided to go for it – to “git ‘er dun,” so to speak.

 “Don’t even bother trying to look at Diablo on a map.
 Nothing will prepare you for the pain and suffering.
 Best to go in with very little information or expectations.”

-(I lifted his words from a reply he made to my Canadian Canoe Routes forum thread here.)
-Having done the portage, I can now better appreciate his point, even if it isn’t the approach I apply to most everything I do.
-As my various posts surely indicate, I obsess all the details beforehand – and feel compelled to share them afterwards!
+(I lifted his words from his reply to my Canadian Canoe Routes forum thread here.)
+Having done the portage, I can better appreciate his point, even if it isn’t the approach I apply to almost everything I do.
+As my various posts surely indicate, I obsess over all the details beforehand – and feel compelled to share them afterward!

-So even before we left home we had examined all the topos and satellite maps, trying to get a handle on “the pain and suffering” we were taking on.
+So even before we left home, we were primed for something special in the portage department!
+We examined all the topos and satellite maps, trying to get a handle on “the pain and suffering” we were taking on.
 The sat image below with the 15-meter contour lines superimposed on top was the most illustrative image I found.

-We did make use of our handsaws and marking tape to make the trail easier to deal with on second and third carries.
-It didn’t hurt that Max is a veritable trail hound with a real knack for finding the rumour of a trail in a mess of green.
+We used our handsaws and prospectors’ tape to make the trail easier to see on second and third carries.
+It didn’t hurt that Max is a veritable trail hound with a knack for finding the mere rumour of a trail in a mess of green.

 Really, though, the swifts and the CI rapids of the Steel do not need anything more than a lightweight canoe.
 I’d say your canoe is a great place to cut thirty pounds of unnecessary haulage.

-The first section done, it was time to deal with the second section.
+With the first section done, it was time to deal with the second section.
 It did not involve much altitude gain but did require careful footing over and beside a moss-covered creek bed which led up to the gorge.
-It had also started raining just as we finished the first section and that made things more interesting.
-All we had was a liter of Gatorade, a couple of Clifbars, and some gorp to replenish the fuel we were rapidly expending.
+It had also started raining just as we finished the first section, making things more interesting.
+All we had was a litre of Gatorade, a couple of Clif Bars, and some Gorp to replenish the fuel we were rapidly burning.

 The middle section of the Diablo Portage led to the last hurdle – the boulder-lined gorge.
 I had wondered what folks were getting at when they wrote things like – “Just when you think it can’t get any worse, it does.”